 Who We Are

-Our Purpose / We coach veterans. public safety, and volunteer professionals (the human end of the leash) to decode animal perceptions and responses to stimuli.
+Our Purpose / We coach public safety and volunteer professionals (the human end of the leash) to decode animal perceptions and responses to stimuli.
 Our progressive, research-based training translates theory into practice, empowering people to truly collaborate with their human and K9 partners.

 We are humbled by the power of working dogs and their capacity to transform lives: They restore justice, return our loved ones, and recover our fallen.
 They are our protectors and our companions.

 We are driven by a passion for the language animals speak and a desire to develop research-driven strategies to interpret their perceptions and responses.
 We hail from multiple academic and public safety disciplines, all committed to transforming theory into practice.
 We engage in a collaborative exchange of working dog experiences, behavioral theory, and educational innovation.